 Speeding – Young drivers do speed more than other drivers!
 As a result of excessive speeds, young adults die or suffer severe injuries in car crashes at a vastly disproportionate rate than that of other drivers.
 Young people are quick at learning to control a car, but by definition, they lack the driving experience to foresee a situation developing, especially when driving too fast!

 Drink driving – There is no doubt that drinking alcohol makes drivers overconfident.
 After drinking your reactions are a lot slower, and it takes much longer to stop the car – drink driving cause’s accidents.
 What are the cons of drink driving?
 Apart from risking the lives of yourself and passengers and other road users as well as losing your car and license!
 Not much!

 Drug driving – Drugs and driving can be very confusing to the driver!
 From a passenger perspective would you want to be given a lift by a slow, erratic, aggressive, paranoid person who feels nausea and who hallucinates?

 Mobile phones – 1/5 Young adults text on their mobile while driving.
 Texting and talking on the mobile is becoming a common conviction and reason for getting points on your license.

-Penalty Charge Notices – Getting a PCN will not mean penalty points on your licence; they are usually issued by Traffic Wardens for parking and other minor traffic offences.
+Penalty Charge Notices – Getting a PCN will not mean penalty points on your licence; PCN’s usually are issued by Traffic Wardens for parking and other minor traffic offences.

-SORN – Your car has to be insured continuously unless you apply for a SORN declaration to take it off the road.
+SORN – Your car has to have continuous insurance unless you apply for a SORN declaration to take it off the road.

-Drive in a safe, responsible way and your driving licence will be safe.
-But commit serious driving offences and you risk having your licence taken from you
+Drive in a safe, responsible way, and your driving licence will be safe.
+But commit serious driving offences, and you risk having it taken from you.